Dayton Art Institute

 The Dayton Art Institute (DAI) is a museum of fine arts in Dayton, Ohio, United States.
 The Dayton Art Institute has been rated one of the top 10 best art museums in the United States for children.
 The museum also ranks in the top 3% of all art museums in North America in 3 of 4 factors.
 In 2007, the art institute saw 303,834 visitors.

 History

 Founded in a downtown mansion in 1919 as the Dayton Museum of Fine Arts, the museum moved to a newly designed Edward B. Green building in 1930.
-The DAI was modeled after the Casino in the gardens of the Villa Farnese at Caprarola, and the front hillside stairway after the Italian Renaissance garden stairs at the Villa d'Este, near Rome, and Italy.
+The DAI was modeled after the Casino in the gardens of the Villa Farnese at Caprarola, and the front hillside stairway was inspired by the Italian Renaissance garden stairs at the Villa d'Este, near Rome, and Italy.
+The building was originally constructed with imported roof tiles from Italy, but after they began to crumble from the harsher Ohio winters they were replaced by Ludowici tiles in 1979.
 It is also visible from and easily accessible from I-75, which passes through the center of Dayton.

 The museum was later renamed the Dayton Art Institute as an indication of the growing importance of its school in addition to the museum.
 The nearly 60000 sqft building is now listed on the National Register of Historic Places.